usaid-cs/yesterday-i-learned/random.md

 1. Buy [laptops by repairability](https://www.ifixit.com/laptop-repairability).
 1. English and Spanish pronounce *gigabyte* with hard Gs, while Italian and Portuguese have soft first G, followed by a hard second G.
 1. If a smartphone screen costs $150 on eBay, seriously check if it's cheaper to repair by the manufacturer.
-1. 666 (溜溜溜) means “smooth, oddly satisfying” among adolescent Chinese youth.
+1. 666 (溜溜溜) means "smooth, oddly satisfying" among adolescent Chinese youth.
 1. The "Rocher" in [Ferrero rocher](https://en.wikipedia.org/wiki/Ferrero_Rocher) means "boulder".
 1. Don't put a swimming pool at the top of a high-rise building.
 Water will spill out when the building naturally sways in strong winds.
 1. [Time machines in the movie Primer are anchored around when they are started.](https://www.reddit.com/r/Primer/comments/71l5hc/onetime_use_only_a_definition_please_review/) If you start the machine at time A, you can only exit at either time A, or time B (whenever you entered it, plus however long you stay in there for, which is literally no time travelling).
 The *failsafe machine* has been on since the beginning, so the main characters could travel back to the beginning, and [gas/fight their former selves](https://www.reddit.com/r/Primer/comments/7uymoz/i_think_abe_might_have_accidentally_killed_himself/), to assume their previous lives.